 Great!
 So, how to set up prepaid subscriptions using WooCommerce Subscriptions?
 You cannot.

 Yes.
 It is a great extension to use for selling subscriptions on your online store.
-But, only when you start using it, you realize that there is no option to provide upfront payment.
+But, only when you start using it, you will realize that there is no option to provide upfront payment.
 While there is a workaround suggested by WooCommerce, they themselves acknowledge the drawbacks behind the tweaks.

 A lot of WooCommerce store owners feel this shortcoming should be rectified.
 And fortunately, a solution exists!
 The WooCommerce Prepaid Subscriptions is the way to go.
 Let’s delve into how to provide upfront payment for subscriptions using this uber cool WooCommerce Subscriptions extension.